Bernie Banton Foundation founding director – Professor Bruce Robinson talks about the foundation and launching the Awareness and Education Unit

 The Awareness and Education Unit is fully equipped to allow the Unit to exhibit at conferences, inside trade and home shows, shopping centres and the like, or give presentations at schools, in meeting rooms, halls etc.

-In addition we decided the key was to take asbestos education and awareness to the public via a Mobile Awareness and Support Resource Centres.
+In addition we decided the key was to take asbestos education and awareness to the public via a Mobile Awareness and Support Resource Centre.

 To this end, the foundation’s Awareness and Education Unit’s Mobile Awareness and Support Resource Centre – Stan’s Van is fully ‘stand alone’ equipped to exhibit at home shows and similar community minded events in both metropolitan & regional areas to promote asbestos disease related, and asbestos related awareness and support.